cpatni/geoip-rest/README.md

 http://geolite.maxmind.com/download/geoip/database/LICENSE.txt

-In order to waive the attribution requirement or to use one of the paid, GeoIP databases or contact MaxMind.
+To waive the attribution requirement or to use one of the paid GeoIP databases, contact MaxMind.